 What is personal information and when does DAB collect it?

 Personal information is information that identifies you and may be used to contact you on-line or off- line.
 DAB collects personal information on a voluntary basis.
-On-line visitors typically submit information to DAB by (1) making a reservation (and pre-paying for same) through the Site or Service, (2) use of our software or online services (including, without limitation, when you register for an account with DAB), (3) participation in message board, (4) marketing surveys and e-mail campaigns, (5) requests for services from third party service providers on our web sites, (6) surveys and newsletters, and (7) consumer complaints.
+On-line visitors typically submit information to DAB by (1) making a reservation (and pre-paying for same) through the Site or Service, (2) use of our software or online services (including, without limitation, when you register for an account with DAB), (3) participation in message board or our guestbook or stories, (4) marketing surveys and e-mail campaigns, (5) requests for services from third party service providers on our web sites, (6) surveys and newsletters, and (7) consumer complaints.

 Other Information Collected

 Certain activities will require you to create a username and password and provide other, non-personal information such as your age, date of birth, gender, game and other preferences, etc. In addition, we may collect demographic information such as gender, zip code, information about your likes and dislikes, and other data that you may provide in surveys or online profiles.
 In addition, we may combine demographic information with personal information.